WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 You can then run the build using: `npm run build`

-Afterwards, you will see the build file created at: `block.build.js`
+After the build finishes, you will see the built file created at `block.build.js`.

 ## Finishing Touches